phylum-dev/documentation/docs/integrations/github_app.md

 ## FAQ

-1. Q: I activated monitoring, but it didn't run a scan.
+### I activated monitoring, but it didn't run a scan.
 How do I get analysis results?

-   * A: Check to ensure the repository contains a [supported lockfile](https://docs.phylum.io/docs/analyzing-dependencies).
+Check to ensure the repository contains a [supported lockfile](https://docs.phylum.io/docs/analyzing-dependencies).

-2. Q: Can I manage multiple GitHub App installations in Phylum?
+### Can I manage multiple GitHub App installations in Phylum?

-   * A: Yes!
+Yes!
 If your account is linked to multiple GitHub App installtions, they will be displayed and selectable on the left side of the GitHub App Settings page in the Phylum UI.